levoxtrip/PKB/docs/topics/strive.md

 Put love at the center of your work.

+When we making things we love our mission is completed!

 ## Luck

 You make your luck by following your instincts, taking risk and embracing every possibility.